Power, Water and Roads Infrastructure (Phase 2)

 Junction M = 14.3m @ CC

 The following is the voltage drop and wiring requirement chart with the budget of $23,000 to complete the power, water, gas collection and gravel roads for the community space.
 Each plot will receive power, water and gas collection.
-There is a budget considered her to complete the WI-FI access points at 3 locations around the community space.
+There is a budget considered here to complete the Wi-Fi access points at 3 locations around the community space on top of the existing access points.

 Community Drive North - All Weather Access